26 Feb – 5 March 2020 (8 Nights/9 Days)

 Travel Insurance (compulsory)

-Lunches and 3 dinners (Indian food can be heavy 2 meals a day is often enough) Please allow between $10 and $20 AUD for self-pay meals.
+Lunches and 3 dinners (Indian food can be heavy 2 meals a day is often enough) Please allow between $15 and $20 AUD for self-pay meals (does not include alcohol).

 Bottled water and other beverages not included with meals

 This sightseeing tour has several walking tours and many stairs, you require a moderate level of fitness to attend.
-We can walk up to 5km a day so you really need to be prepared.
+We can walk around 5km a day so you really need to be prepared.
+Please note you must wear practical and comfortable walking shoes or sandals for your own safety, road and paths are very uneven.

 *Please note we are unable to mange complex dietary requirements on this trip such as coeliac disease or other anaphylactic allergies.
 Only people with dietary requirements that they can manage themselves can attend this tour.